ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 	Some tests require the browser to be in focus.
 This means that you can not use other applications when running them.
 </p>

 Please note that at the moment some random tests may fail in Internet Explorer.
 This is a known issue; however, if you run them again (when opened directly), they should pass.
 If a test fails a few times in a row, it is a sign that something went wrong.
-[Report a CKEditor issue](#!/guide/dev_issues_readme) on our [Development site](http://dev.ckeditor.com) in such case.
+[Report a CKEditor issue](#!/guide/dev_issues_readme) on our [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) in such case.
 Remember to include a link to the failing test and information about the browser in which it fails.

 ## CKEditor Tests Structure